 In Canada, how does banking work?

-Although banking in Canada differs from that in your own country, getting started is quite simple.
+Though banking in Canada differs from banking in your own country, you can get started quite easily.
 Banks such as Scotiabank provide accounts specifically created for international students, as well as helpful branch employees who may assist you in setting up your account.
 To establish an account, you'll need your study permit or temporary visa, a government-issued picture ID, and evidence of school enrolment.

 The Scotiabank StartRight® programme 1 includes no monthly account fees2 on a qualifying chequing account, unlimited no-fee international money transfers3, an unsecured credit card with a $5,0004 credit limit to help you develop credit, and secure online and mobile banking 24 hours a day, 7 days a week.